Stolz/Assets/README.md

 This process can take a few seconds depending on the amount of assets and your connection but it's triggered only the first time you load a page whose assets have never been pipelined before.
 The subsequent times the same page (or any page using the same assets) is loaded, the previously pipelined file will be used giving you much faster loading time and less bandwidth usage.

-**Note:** Using the pipeline is recommended only for production environment.
+**Note:** For obvious reasons, using the pipeline is recommended only for production environment.

 If your assets have changed since they were pipelined use the provided artisan command to purge the pipeline cache

 	php artisan asset:purge-pipeline

-A custom timestamp may be appended to the pipelined assets URL by setting `pipeline` config option to an integer value greather than 1:
+To deal with chache issues a custom timestamp may be appended to the pipelined assets URL by setting `pipeline` config option to an integer value greather than 1:

 Example: